corsairmarks/deassimilate_machines/mod/README.md

 ## Known Issues

 This mod overwrites a number of core Stellaris game objects.
-Expect to see seventeen errors in your error.log similar to these for many types of game object.
+Expect to see twelve errors in your error.log similar to these for many types of game object.
 All are necessary to implement the functionality of this mod.

 ```
-[15:38:58][technology.cpp:1176]: Duplicate technology: tech_robomodding_m
+[12:30:26][technology.cpp:1154]: Duplicate technology: tech_robomodding_m
-[15:38:58][technology.cpp:1176]: Duplicate technology: tech_binary_motivators
+[12:30:26][technology.cpp:1154]: Duplicate technology: tech_binary_motivators
-[15:38:58][technology.cpp:1176]: Duplicate technology: tech_nanite_assemblers
+[12:30:26][technology.cpp:1154]: Duplicate technology: tech_nanite_assemblers
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/deassimilate_machines_overrides_scripted_effects.txt line: 2
+[12:30:26][game_singleobjectdatabase.h:165]: Object with key: assimilation_effect already exists, using the one at  file: common/scripted_effects/deassimilate_machines_scripted_effect_overrides.txt line: 2
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: citizenship_assimilation already exists, using the one at  file: common/species_rights/01_deassimilate_machines_citizenship_types_overrides.txt line: 2
+[12:30:27][game_singleobjectdatabase.h:165]: Object with key: citizenship_assimilation already exists, using the one at  file: common/species_rights/citizenship_types/10_deassimilate_machines_citizenship_type_overrides.txt line: 5
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: living_standard_deassimilation already exists, using the one at  file: common/species_rights/02_deassimilate_machines_living_standards_overrides.txt line: 1
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: living_standard_tech_assimilation already exists, using the one at  file: common/species_rights/02_deassimilate_machines_living_standards_overrides.txt line: 36
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: living_standard_psi_assimilation already exists, using the one at  file: common/species_rights/02_deassimilate_machines_living_standards_overrides.txt line: 68
+[12:30:27][trigger.cpp:603]: Invalid Scope type for trigger has_valid_civic in common/species_rights/citizenship_types/10_deassimilate_machines_citizenship_type_overrides.txt line : 127.
+Got species
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: military_service_full already exists, using the one at  file: common/species_rights/03_deassimilate_machines_military_service_overrides.txt line: 7
+[12:30:27][game_singleobjectdatabase.h:165]: Object with key: military_service_full already exists, using the one at  file: common/species_rights/military_service_types/10_deassimilate_machines_military_service_overrides.txt line: 11
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: population_control_yes already exists, using the one at  file: common/species_rights/06_deassimilate_machines_species_controls_overrides.txt line: 5
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: population_control_no already exists, using the one at  file: common/species_rights/06_deassimilate_machines_species_controls_overrides.txt line: 69
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: colonization_control_yes already exists, using the one at  file: common/species_rights/06_deassimilate_machines_species_controls_overrides.txt line: 114
-[15:38:58][game_singleobjectdatabase.h:147]: Object with key: colonization_control_no already exists, using the one at  file: common/species_rights/06_deassimilate_machines_species_controls_overrides.txt line: 176
-[15:38:59][eventmanager.cpp:361]: an event with id [action.64] already exists!  file: events/on_action_events_1.txt line: 8008
+[12:30:28][eventmanager.cpp:368]: an event with id [action.64] already exists!  file: events/on_action_events_1.txt line: 7950
-[15:38:59][eventmanager.cpp:361]: an event with id [action.65] already exists!  file: events/on_action_events_1.txt line: 8313
+[12:30:28][eventmanager.cpp:368]: an event with id [action.65] already exists!  file: events/on_action_events_1.txt line: 8187
-[15:39:00][eventmanager.cpp:361]: an event with id [utopia.2551] already exists!  file: events/utopia_on_action_events.txt line: 769
+[12:30:28][eventmanager.cpp:368]: an event with id [utopia.2551] already exists!  file: events/utopia_on_action_events.txt line: 825
-[15:39:00][game_singleobjectdatabase.h:147]: Object with key: ap_synthetic_age already exists, using the one at  file: common/ascension_perks/10_deassimilate_machines_ascension_perk_overrides.txt line: 2
+[12:30:30][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_synthetic_age already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 2
+[12:30:30][game_singleobjectdatabase.h:165]: Object with key: tr_synthetics_solid_state_actuators already exists, using the one at  file: common/traditions/11_deassimilate_machines_synthetics_traditions_overrides.txt line: 70
 ```

 ## Changelog